ericrothdotorg/website-lab/eric-slider/README.md

 ## Animate.css Integration (optional)

-The included PHP / JS example also integrates [Animate.css by Daniel Eden](https://animate.style) for scroll-triggered entrance animations.
+The included PHP / JS example also integrates [Animate.css](https://animate.style) by Dan Eden for scroll-triggered entrance animations.
 It is entirely optional and independent of the slider itself.

 To use it, enqueue `animate.min.css` alongside Eric Slider and add one of the trigger classes (e.g. `daneden-fadeInUp`) to any element.
 The script uses `IntersectionObserver` to fire the animation when the element scrolls into view.